wolf32d/opencv_traincascade_toolchain/README.md

 \
 ![multiple samples](docs/multiple_samples.png?raw=true "multiple samples selection")
 \
 When you have selected enpugh samples just quit the image window.
-The coordinates of both the green and red boxes (positive and negative samples) will be saved in the two files specified with the -P and -N options.
+The coordinates of both the green and red boxes (positive and negative samples) will be saved in the two files specified with the -P and -N options (in this case positives.dat and tool_negatives.dat).

 The script create_samples.py will then suggest an opencv_traincascade command which is consistent with the parameters relevant to the sets of samples that has been created.
 Here's an example:
-\
 ```
 opencv_traincascade -data apple_output_xmls -vec apple.vec -bg apple_train_negatives.dat -numPos 5 -numNeg 9 -num 20 -h 24 -w 26
 ```